robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/RemoteLibrary.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 When the Remote library wants the server to execute some keyword, it
-calls remote server's `run_keyword` method and passes it the
+calls the remote server's `run_keyword` method and passes it the
 keyword name, a list of arguments, and possibly a dictionary of
 `free keyword arguments`__.
 Base types can be used as
 arguments directly, but more complex types are `converted to supported